-It is recommended that members:
+It is recommended that the Cabinet:

-- 2.1 Approve the revisions to the policy as advocated by the Director of Public Health, Protection and Community Services; - 2.2 To commend the revised Statement of Principles to Full Council for adoption at the meeting scheduled for 24th October 2018.
+- 2.1 Approve the revisions to the policy as advocated by the Director of Public Health, Protection and Community Services, and which were considered by the Licensing Committee on 11th September 2018. - 2.2 Commend the revised Statement of Principles to Council for adoption in line with statutory requirements.